 In all these cases, what should have been easy wasn’t.
 People answered the phone or responded to e-mails weeks later, if at all, and often after considerable urging.
 And then there was the absolutely bizarre failure of the internet or electronic devices failing at every turn, not to mention shockingly bizarre behavior from the apps I was using and the people I was interacting with online.

 Ultimately I left when it looked like I couldn’t do any more and like California would be the next place to go.
-I didn’t call in every chip I could have.
+I didn’t call in every chip I could have, though.
 I only made contact with one “friend,” a female, Liat, who treated me so bizarrely I seriously wondered if she were an AI chatbot designed to drive me crazy.
 I didn’t ask anyone else for help because I had planned to ask strangers for help before friends, and because those I knew seemed so busy, and none of them were really good enough friends to ask them to go to bat for me.
 I don’t know, Wilson, if I hadn’t started losing my mind, things may have turned out differently.

 Concerning strangers, though, I only made it to the second-to-last person on the list.
 You also know that I’d been becoming more and more entangled with Zack Snyder fanbase during the trip.
 There is an Israeli in that crew.
 Gal Gadot.
 Wonder Woman.